 Cindy Burnett 23:51

 That's very cool.
-I thought you were gonna say you Google.
+I thought you were going to say you Google.
 That's what I usually do.
 I ended up Googling all these things, just to kind of see what it looked like or what was happening.
 But you take it many steps past that.
 You're actually doing food and all that.
 That's great.

 Ann Kim 24:04